Last of the Summer Wine series 7

-Last of the Summer Wine's seventh series originally aired on BBC1 between 25 December 1982 and 27 December 1983.
-All episodes from this series were written by Roy Clarke and produced and directed by Sydney Lotterby, except for "Getting Sam Home", which is produced and directed by Alan J.W.
+The seventh series of Last of the Summer Wine originally aired on BBC1 between 25 December 1982 and 27 December 1983.
+All episodes were written by Roy Clarke, and produced and directed by Sydney Lotterby, except for "Getting Sam Home", which is produced and directed by Alan J.W.
 Bell.

 The seventh series was released on DVD in region 2 as a combined box set with series 8 on 3 March 2008.

 Outline

-The trio in this series consisted of: